 - How much she cares about money

-Interesting stuff, no doubt – although the in-law one certainly wouldn’t have gotten many points in a love-formula episode of Family Feud.
+Interesting stuff!
+Although… the in-law point certainly wouldn’t have scored many points in a love-formula episode of Family Feud.

 Converting the Love Formula to a Love Calculator